Dog Anxiety: Signs, Causes & How to Help

 Noise Phobias

-Thunderstorms, fireworks, construction sounds, and yes, even that dreaded vacuum cleaner can send some dogs spiraling.
+Thunderstorms, fireworks, construction, and even vacuum cleaners can send some dogs spiraling.
 These sudden, unpredictable noises trigger intense fear responses that often worsen over time without proper management.

 Environmental Changes